 My lifeguard said: “I’m a believer.
 Oh yes, some people might be angry with God for their loss.
-Much to the contrary with me, after years of rehab, I thank God, everyday for the peace and the healing, he has brought to the rest of my body.”
+Much to the contrary to me.
+After years of rehab, I thank God for the peace and the healing he has brought to the rest of my body.”

 This got to thinking once again of a line from one of my favorite priests and writers, Father Jim Turro.

 He once wrote: “Our trials can be made into our greatest assets.
 Our privileges can turn out to be our worst enemies.”

 It’s in this light we can see the Christ who brings comfort and healing to the blind person.
 But it also permits the many of us, the so-called unseeing, to see with eyes of faith the needs and hurts of others that we too may serve in his name, and bring about those miracles so essential in building the Kingdom of God.

 Again, “Our trials can be made into our greatest assets.
 Our privileges can turn out to be our worst enemies.”

 Here’s an inspiring article by Catherine Saint Louis in the New York Times (3/14/2017):